Wandalen/willbe/doc/tutorial/Criteria.md

 # Using Criteria
-This tutorial shows how to use critera to modify the behaviour of reflecting a file.
+This tutorial shows how to use critera to modify the behaviour of a build process.

 ## Module structure

 ```
 .
-├── fileToReflectOne
+├── fileToReflectA
-├── fileToReflectTwo
+├── fileToReflectB
 ├── .will.yml
 ```